Chappaquiddick incident: Fringe theories

 A BBC Inside Story episode titled "Chappaquiddick", broadcast on July 20, 1994 (the 25th anniversary of the incident), repeated Flynn's theory.
 The episode argued that the explanation would account for Kennedy's lack of concern the next morning, as he was unaware of the accident, and for the forensic evidence of the injuries to Kopechne being inconsistent with her sitting in the passenger seat.

 Fourth-generation Chappaquiddick resident Bill Pinney, in his 2017 book Chappaquiddick Speaks, presents a theory that Kopechne was seriously injured in an earlier crash, and then the bridge accident was faked.
 The book laments how the incident robbed Chappaquiddick of its traditional peace and privacy, attracting large tourist groups wanting to view the sites connected with the tragedy.
-Pinney's theory mirrors that of Kenneth Kappel, who in 1989 published "Chappaquiddick Revealed," noting that the extensive damage to both the top of the car and its right side could not have been caused by a single impact with the water.
-Kappel theorized that the loosened driver's wing mirror on the car resulted from a rope having been tied between the mirror and the steering wheel, to keep the car going straight while Kennedy, Markham, and Gargan pushed it off the bridge with Kopechne still inside.